netguru/mobile-security-checklist/Handbooks/01-Shared/SD.3-Secure-application-logging.md

 global.devTron = (...messages) => __DEV__ && console.tron.log(...messages) // eslint-disable-line no-console, max-len
 ```

+### Analytics Services
+While logging events to analytics services make sure that only minimal amount of information is saved, eg. id of current user, performed action and application state name.
+You must not send any sensitive user information to any third-party analytics service.

 ## Testing guide
 ### Description
-Logs in Console app are not showing any sensitive data.
+Logs from the production app are not showing any sensitive data.

 ### Example scenario:
 Application performs different API calls.